 Talks are held at Lymington Baptist Church, opposite St Barbe Museum.
 Doors opens at 7pm and talk starts at 7.30pm.
 Everyone is welcome.
 Members free, guests £5

-Patrons and Friends of St Barbe are invited by our President, Lord Montagu of Beaulieu, to a private evening Reception 6:30-8:00 pm in Palace House, Beaulieu.
+Patrons and Friends of St Barbe are invited to a private evening Reception 6:30-8:00 pm in Palace House, Beaulieu.
 Refreshments will be served from the Palace House kitchen.
 The House and Gardens will be open to view, including an exhibition of the art and craft work of Lord Montagu’s mother, Belinda, Lady Montagu.

 Tickets are available to Patrons and Friends of St Barbe at £15.00 per person.